fedulovs/fedulovs/README.md

 ## What I do

-💻 Web Automation
+👾 Web Development

-📱 Mobile Automation
+📱 QA Automation

-🛠 QA Tools development
+🛠 QA Tools Development

 ## Languages and tools